sshyran/wire-server-deploy-networkless/README.md

 sudo cp root/sbin/iptables /root/sbin/
 ```

-edit /root/sbin/iptables, and ensure the physical interface you want to serve content from is labeled correctly.
+* Edit /root/sbin/iptables, and ensure the physical interface you want to serve content from is labeled correctly.

-remove the lxd configuration for dnsmasq:
+Remove the lxd configuration for dnsmasq:
 ```
 rm /etc/dnsmasq.d/lxd
 ```

-edit /etc/dnsmasq.conf. uncomment 'no-resolv' 'bind-interfaces' and 'log-queries', specify that we should use 'server=8.8.8.8' to forward dns to, and specify the interface we are listening to on the 'interfaces=' line.
+Edit /etc/dnsmasq.conf. uncomment 'no-resolv' 'bind-interfaces' and 'log-queries', specify that we should use 'server=8.8.8.8' to forward dns to, and specify the interface we are listening to on the 'interfaces=' line.

-add the interface we are listening on to /etc/default/isc-dhcp-server, on the 'INTERFACESv4=' line.
+* Add the interface we are listening on to /etc/default/isc-dhcp-server, on the 'INTERFACESv4=' line.

-edit /etc/netplan/50-cloud-init.yaml, and set the interface we are going to be listening on to use 10.0.0.1. for example:
+* Edit /etc/netplan/50-cloud-init.yaml, and set the interface we are going to be listening on to use the fixed address 10.0.0.1. for example:

 ```
         ens4: